bmathnguyen/bmathnguyen.github.io/about.md

 ## Education

 I pursue my middle school at Giang Vo Secondary School, then go on to Hanoi - Amsterdam, majoring at Mathematics.
+I am now studying Computer Science at NUS.

 ## Interest
 ### Maths